 The ability to eSign documents using electronic signature platforms, like OneSpan Sign, is the fast and secure way to get your documents signed anytime, anywhere, and on any device.
-E-Signature software is a core component to creating that superior customer experience.
-Signers will receive an email inviting them to the Signer Experience The experience of an end-user as they review, accept, sign, and potentially download documents. to sign documents in electronic form.
+E-Signature software is a core component to creating a superior customer experience.
+Signers will receive an email inviting them to the Signer Experience The experience of an end-user as they review, accept, sign, and potentially download documents. to sign documents in an electronic format.
 The signer can simply open the documents, read the agreement, and click-to-sign from their desktop computer, tablet, or mobile phone.
 Once your signers complete their signatures, each party can access a copy of the documents as well as a detailed audit trail.

 - By default, all transactions include an Electronic Disclosures and Signatures Consent agreement that recipients must accept before they sign.

-- Clicking the link in an invitation email often directs recipients to the Signer Experiencestraightaway.
+- Clicking the link in an invitation email often directs recipients to the Signer Experience straightaway.
 However, if the Force Login feature is activated, clicking that link brings a sender in your account to a Login page.
 There, they must log in to the system using their email address and password.
 Only then will they be directed to the Signer Experience.